JWNicholson/king-crypto/README.md

 # King Crypto
 King Crypto is a crypto currency tracking app.
 Using Coin Gecko's API, you can see current and historical data for selected currencies.The landing page shows a default 3 coins.
 You can add more with the dropdown select.
 The list is hard-coded rather than dynamically, as there are around 1,000 coins.
 You can also delete coins.
 There is a safety feature which prevents you from adding a coin that is already in the least.
-This is accomlished by checking the users coin selection's index to see if it is already there.
+This is accomplished by checking the users coin selection's index to see if it is already there.
+##### Key Takaways
+- Add or delete coins
+- Clicking on coin data takes you to more detailed information and a chart
+- Chart has 3 dfferent time frame options
+- local storage is used to remember users coin watch list

 Due to time restraints the app is designed with only iPhone screen sizes in mind.
 I wasn't concerned with design, just funcitionality.